The Five Modules

 Module 1 - The Reflective Mindset: Broadening Perspectives

 The Reflective Mindset is designed to help participants gain a better understanding of their personal management style - how they present themselves to others, their strengths and weaknesses, and their current leadership skills.
 Participants learn how to be thoughtful and reflective, to step back from always doing, to see familiar experiences from a new perspective.
-This, in turn, fosters innovation and change, not repeating similar patterns and mistakes.

 Module 2 - The Analytic Mindset: Leading Organizations